sjdv1982/seamless/silk.md

 (possibly with some kind of caching)

 ### form
+Forms are only used if the data is an instance of SilkHasForm.
+In that case, data.\_get_silk_form() is invoked on the data, and the Silk form_validator is invoked on the form, validated against the schema The only known subclass of SilkHasForm is the Seamless Mixed class.

 "plain": instance must be stored as a list, dictionary or plain scalar "binary": instance is in binary form.
 This is a Numpy structured scalar for objects, an Numpy array for arrays.